 - “Lamplight Lounge” in California Adventure Park replaced “Ariels Grotto” and “Cove Bar” in Pixar Pier

-- “The Tropical Hideaway” in Disneyland Park Adventureland replaces “Aladdin’s Oasis” (no opening date announced yet…)
+- “The Tropical Hideaway” in Disneyland Park Adventureland replaced “Aladdin’s Oasis”

 Using your Disneyland App, you can now pre-order your food online.
 This applies to select counter-service restaurants at both Disneyland Park and California Adventure Park.
 Annual passholder discounts apply.
 CLICK HERE for details and instructions.